SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

                          #region = paste0(chrom, ':', start_pos, '-', end_pos) # bw
 )
 ```
-The resulting `track.df` object will provide scores (RPKM normalized by default, this can be changed) representing levels of coverage across genomic coordinates, either single nucleotides or larger bins depending on the options used in `LoadTrackFile`.
-Note that the attributes we added to `sample.meta`, *SampleID* and *Species*, also appear in this object.
+The resulting `track.df` object will provide scores (RPKM normalized by default, this can be changed) representing levels of coverage across genomic coordinates, either nucleotide-by-nucleotide or by larger bins depending on the options used in `LoadTrackFile`.
+Note that the attributes we added to `sample.meta`, *SampleID* and *Species*, are also included in this object.
 This will allow us to group and colour our plot.
-You may notice that this dataframe is already in [`tidy`](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) format, ideal for `ggplot`.
+You may notice that this dataframe is already in [`tidy`](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) format, ideal for input to `ggplot`.
 See below for a snapshot of `track.df`:

 | seqnames     |   start   |   end     | score |  SampleID  | Species  |
 |:-------------|:---------:|:---------:|:-----:|:------:|:------:|